matloff/fastStat/README.md

 By the way, for large n, the Student-t distribution is almost identical to N(0,1), so "no harm, no foul" -- Student-t will be approximately correct.
 But it won't be exactly correct, in spite of the claim.

+## Lesson INDICATORS:  CIs from Indicator Variables

+Often X has only the values only 1 and 0, indicating the presence or absence of some trait.
+That is the case in the opinion poll, for example, where the respondent replies Yes (1) or not-Yes (0).
+Such a variable is called an *indicator variable*, as it indicates whether the trait is present or not.
+It is also called *dummy variable* and in the case of machine learning people, a *one-hot variable*.

+In this case, &#x100; is the average of a bunch of 0s and 1s.
+The sum of such numbers will be the number of 1s, so &#x100;
+reduces to the proportion of 1s.
+The quantity &mu; is then the population proportion P(X = 1).

+In the election poll example, &#x100; is then Q, the proportion of Yes responses to the opinion poll, with q being the corresponding population proportion.

+After some algebraic simplification, it turns out that

+S<sup>2</sup> = &#x100; (1-&#x100;) / n

+(or use n-1 instead of n for s).

+Our earlier CI for a population mean now becomes in this special case

+(&#x100; - 1.96 sqrt[ &#x100; (1-&#x100;) / n],
+ &#x100; + 1.96 sqrt[ &#x100; (1-&#x100;) / n])

 ## Lesson CONVERGE:  More on Asymptotics